Exploring Fuji Five Lakes: 3 Days in Kawaguchiko Itinerary

 You can visit the Fuji Five Lakes area all year round, however, the best time to visit for clear views of Mount Fuji is between November to April.

-As Japan has a hot and humid summer, there are more often clouds to obstruct the view.
+As Japan has a hot and humid summer, there are often clouds that obstruct the view.
+Some patience will likely be required if you want to see Fuji.
 This is why I’d recommend spending at least a few days in Kawaguchiko, to give you the best chance of seeing Mount Fuji on a clear morning.

-During our 3 night, 4 day stay in Fuji Five Lakes in April, we had clear views for three of those.
-One morning we woke up and we couldn’t even see Mount Fuji as it was heavily obscured by clouds!
+During our 3 night / 4 day stay in Fuji Five Lakes in April, we had clear views for three of those.
+One morning we woke up and couldn’t even see Mount Fuji as it was heavily obscured by clouds!

 Cherry blossom season in early-mid April is a very popular time to visit – while it’s beautiful to see Mount Fuji framed by cherry blossoms, it’s also extremely busy.

-Read my dedicated guide for the best viewpoints of Mount Fuji.
+Read my dedicated guide to discover the best viewpoints of Mount Fuji

 Where to Stay

-Following my itinerary, you’ll base yourself around Kawaguchiko.
-For stays longer than three nights, you could consider spending a night or two at Yamanakako.
+Following my itinerary, you’ll base yourself in Kawaguchiko.
+For stays longer than three nights, you could consider spending a night or two at Yamanakako for a more off-the-beaten path experience, or extend your stay in Kawaguchiko.

 Explore all accommodation options in Kawaguchiko